yochaigal/newschoolrevolution/_posts/2022-05-04-the-new-new-school-revolution.md

 There are also warning signs from the followers of the above two groups.
 People that say things like, "I don't want politics in games" or decry "emotions" in games.
 I personally tend to be wary of the grognard varieties, especially if they insist on what D&D _is_ or _was_ on a semi-frequent basis.
 As I elaborate on below, we must be ever vigilant around specific trends away from _our_ status quo.

 ### ...And the Other Half is Overwhelming Force
 Identifying problematic folks outside the community is one thing, but how do we combat dangerous trends among our own?
 Let me introduce you to my two best friends, **active moderators** and **empowered community members**.
-Both forces work with unceasing vigilance to create a default "standard" of allowable discourse, continuing to reinforce existing acceptable norms, as well as adapting to the shifting landscape of an ever-growing and highly engaged userbase.
+Both forces work with unceasing vigilance to create a default "standard" of allowable discourse in our space, which must be constantly reinforced.

-#### Community Rules Rule
+#### Culture Eats Policy For Second Breakfast
 Moderators are trusted users empowered with the authority to enforce our community rules, guidelines and culture.
 To be effective they must be both active in the community _and_ ever vigilant.
 The latter can be exhausting, which is why extant policies that stand against pernicious behavior are an absolute must.

 For reference, the following are verbatim the Discord server rules, released as CC-BY-SA 4.0.